Reporting Crime, Emergencies and Non-Emergencies on Campus and at the Bookstore

 Step 2: Obtain necessary medical treatment.
 If emergency medical attention is needed, call 911.
 Go immediately to a doctor or hospital for treatment of any injuries and for other tests, which can provide important medical evidence.
 In such situations, individuals should make special effort to preserve evidence which may be necessary to prove criminal conduct.
 (Ideally, a victim of sexual offense should not wash, douche, use the toilet, or change clothing prior to a medical exam.)

-Step 3: Contact one of the seminary’s designated Campus Security Authorities (CSAs) (Dean of Student Development and Alumni Support, Associate Dean of Student Development, and Director of Human Resources) in a timely manner.
-If an incident of sexual offense is reported to any other person in the seminary, that person should immediately report to one of the seminary’s Campus Security Authorities.
+Step 3: Contact the Director of Human Resources or the Chief Administrative Officer in a timely manner.
+If an incident of sexual offense is reported to any other person in the seminary, that person should immediately report to one of the people in the above-named positions.
+A written report of the sexual offense incident should be filed with the seminary within 72 hours of the incident.

 - Get necessary medical attention.

-- Contact Cheltenham or Horsham Township Police, if victim requests this assistance.
+- Contact Cheltenham or Horsham Township Police or the London Police, if victim requests this assistance.

-- Fill out a written report (to be filed with the seminary).
+- File a written report with the seminary.

 The seminary community may obtain information concerning registered sex offenders from the PA State Police at http://www.pameganslaw.state.pa.us/.